WHAT’S IN THIS REVIEW?

 Encryption is key in terms of security while you’re using a VPN.
 After all, what use is a strong logging policy if they can’t keep your data safe in the first place?

 It works regardless of the application you use and keeps you safe from tasks like Deep Packet Inspection.
-They note that “CyberGhost VPN allows the usage of nearly all Internet programs, regardless of its purposes and keeps your IP address reliable (sic) hidden while you surf, download or stream.”
+They note that “CyberGhost VPN allows the usage of nearly all Internet programs, regardless of its purposes and keeps your IP address reliably hidden while you surf, download or stream.”

-In terms of the protocol, CyberGhost supports the following on Mac OS X, iOS, Windows, Linux and Android;
+In terms of protocols, CyberGhost supports the following on Mac OS X, iOS, Windows, Linux and Android:

-Most people will stick with the recommended settings, but once more, it’s better to have the choice just in case, and it will make a difference for some advanced users.
+Most people will stick with the recommended settings, but once more, it’s better to have a choice just in case, and it will make a difference for some advanced users.

 It’s a decent selection, and encryption is easily handled in the background.
 It’s another aspect that earns the VPN high scores, while they release a Transparency Report every three months to detail the number of requests for data they get from various authorities around the globe.

-On the surface, CyberGhost has it all.
-Features galore, and you could connect to a different server every day for 10 years, if you wanted to do so.
-However, it’s when you begin to look a little closer that the VPN begins to disappoint ever so slightly, even if they do tick most of the important boxes along the way.
+On the surface, CyberGhost has it all – features galore and a massive server network.
+In fact, you could connect to a different server every day for 10 years if you wanted to do so.
+However, no VPN service is perfect.

-It’s great if you’re looking for a new VPN for streaming, and their logging policy is watertight.
-They have apps for every device imaginable, and it’s useful if you want additional privacy features, such as their NoSpy servers or their ad blocking.
+It’s great if you’re looking for a solution for streaming, and their logging policy is airtight.
+They have apps for every device imaginable, and it’s useful if you want additional privacy features such as their NoSpy servers or ad blocking capability.

-Furthermore, Is it really a good idea to trust Kape Technologies considering their history in the advertising sector?
+CyberGhost speeds are exactly what you’d need to support frequent streaming, and its massive network is enticing if obfuscating geoblocks is the main aim for you.
+Yet, can you really trust Kape Technologies considering their history in the advertising sector?
 They now position themselves as a strong privacy advocate, and their software does seem to do the job effectively.
-They’ve taken on the likes of China in the past, and it’s also priced competitively, which always helps.
+They’ve taken on the likes of China in the past, and it’s also priced competitively, which helps.

-CyberGhost isn’t just a VPN, it’s more like an all-in-one solution for your online security needs, and that’s not a bad thing by any means.
+CyberGhost isn’t just a VPN; it’s really an all-in-one solution for your online security needs, and that’s not a bad thing by any means.
 You’ll have to buy into their ecosystem to see the best results, and that means trusting them with a lot of personal data.

-The speeds stop CyberGhost from achieving the highest score possible, but the provider does deserve to be commended for their dedication to providing a strong service that promotes online privacy and security.
+Overall, CyberGhost does deserve to be commended for its dedication to providing a strong service that promotes online privacy and security.
+With an extended 45-day money-back guarantee, it’s worth trying out for yourself.